Skip to content

 Julia REPL

-• Provides an Julia prompt inside KPG Run, where you can enter Julia code for custom exploration.
+• Provides a Julia prompt inside KPG Run, where you can enter Julia code.

-• Use Restart button to reset the REPL session, or Clear button to clear the visible output without restarting the process.
+• Use the Restart button to reset the REPL session, or the Clear button to clear the visible output without restarting the process.

 The text field at the bottom of the view is the input line; press Enter to execute the current command.